What You’ll Learn at YMCA Swimming Lessons

 Swim Basics [Preschool & School Age Lessons]

 Students learn personal water safety and achieve basic swimming competency by learning two benchmark skills:

 - Swim, float, swim—sequencing front glide, roll, back float, roll, front glide, and exit

 - Jump, push, turn, grab

 The three levels within Swim Basics include:

-- Stage 1 / Water Acclimation: Students develop comfort with underwater exploration and learn to safely exit in the event of falling into a body of water in stage 1.
-This stage lays the foundation that allows for a student’s future progress in swimming.
+- Stage 1 / Water Acclimation: Students develop comfort with underwater exploration and learn to safely exit in the event of falling into a body of water.
+This stage lays the foundation that allows for a student’s future progress in learning to swimming.

 - Stage 2 / Water Movement: In stage 2, students focus on body position and control, directional change, and forward movement in the water while also continuing to practice how to safely exit in the event of falling into a body of water.